gbordyugov/toofrops/README.md

 pre-trained encoder part, taken from the MobileNetV2 model, which has a total of 155 single layers.

-I experimented with a hand-crafted U-Net architecture, too (not included of the code), but it delivered substantially worse results than the network with a pre-trained encoder.

 The differences of my code from the above tutorial are:

 - The problem at hand requires just a binary classifier unlike the